 2. Unsurprisingly, Rogue One is another film full of reminders.
-But considering that, and considering the Death Star plans were the film’s McGuffin, it was surprising that we didn’t have the Emperor recreate this kind of scene:
+But considering that, and considering that the Death Star plans were the film’s McGuffin, it was surprising we didn’t have the Emperor recreate this kind of scene:

 Oh my god!
+The Orgazoid!

-This whole sequence was very Darth Ice King.
+This whole sequence was very Ice King.

-9. Why, though, did the Rebels bring Princess Leia, and hence their other top secret plan, to a battlefront?
-Is Scarif en route to Tatooine and they were being environmentally conscious?
-If the film really had to end on her image and on her line - ‘Hope’ - (“But what kind your highness, surely not an old hope?” / “Why, it’s funny you ask…”) it shouldn’t have been difficult to build towards it more credibly.
+9. Why, though, do the Rebels bring Princess Leia, and hence their other top secret plan, to a battlefront?
+Is Scarif en route to Tatooine and they’re being environmentally conscious?
+If the film really had to end on Leia’s image and her line - ‘Hope’ - (“But what kind your highness, surely not an old hope?” / “Why it’s funny you ask…”) it shouldn’t have been too hard to build towards it more credibly.
 Working backwards from your desired ending is a standard writing trick.
-Instead, the film was like Peter Jackson’s Hobbit trilogy: always looking forward; anxious to be the connective tissue between later parts of the franchise.
+Instead the film is like Peter Jackson’s Hobbit trilogy: always looking forward, anxious to be the connective tissue between later parts of the franchise.

 10. Then as the credits rolled, I was very surprised to see Michael Giacchino’s name as the soundtrack composer.
 Your powers are weak old man.

-Now for a musical interlude, with one of his better moments:
+Now for a musical interlude with one of his better moments:

 12. Those fanatical militants that get wiped out wear turbans and listen to oud music, and your problem with the film is that it’s too Woke?
 The female lead is almost entirely passive / reactive, and your problem with the film is that it’s too Woke?
-Jyn’s crucial plot function is not something she does but something she is: she’s ‘Stardust’, the nickname (from her dad) that lets her and Diego Luna find the secret file in the data library.
-(Earlier on, it was who she was - her father’s daughter - that granted the Rebel Alliance an audience with Saw.)
+Jyn’s plot function is not something she does but someone she is: she’s ‘Stardust’, the nickname (from her dad) that lets her and Diego Luna find the secret file in the data library.
+(Earlier on, it was who she was - her father’s daughter - that granted the Rebel Alliance an audience with Saw Gerrera.)
 Other than that?
 She fixes an aerial and gives some speeches while everyone else does most of the fighting.
-She’s almost the protagonist in name only (in nickname only).
+She’s the protagonist in name only (in nickname only).
 Call it the Katniss Problem.

-I’m saying this is bad, I’m saying that her character is confusingly drawn and in the end cosmetic in a way that is sexist (all the more damagingly so for being taken as empowering).
-All of which makes the frame of the reception of the film, as pop culture liberals versus alt-crybabies, a sort of phantom conflict.
+I’m saying this is bad, I’m saying that her character is confusingly drawn and in the end cosmetic in a way that’s sexist (all the more damagingly so for being taken as empowering).
+Which makes the frame of the reception of the film, as pop culture liberals versus alt-crybabies, a sort of phantom conflict.
 It’s real inasmuch as the rage is real, but it’s a conflict about something that doesn’t exist.
-It’s like some men on the internet said, Boo Downton Abbey is anarchist, and instead of saying, No it isn’t (if only it was!), people have automatically let their defence of the film be defined for them by their dumb or bad faith opponents.
+It’s like some men on the internet said, ‘Boo Downton Abbey is anarchist’, and instead of saying, ‘No it isn’t (if only it was!)’, people have automatically let their defence of the film be defined for them by their dumb or bad faith opponents.

 13. Other Things Rogue One Could Have Done, if you’re asking:

-15. Behind which of your rebellious positions – political, artistic, critical - lies the automatic, even the mechanical?
+15. Behind which of your rebellious positions – political, artistic, critical - lies the conformist, automatic, even the mechanical?

 A lot of people seemed to have liked Rogue One because it’s not ostentatiously bad (“I didn’t hate it”).
 There’s nothing too dorky or lame.
-Nothing in it you’d risk ridicule for saying that you’d liked.
+Nothing in it you’d risk ridicule for saying you’d liked.
 Why give it a hard time?
-But the reason that we won’t remember the film fondly in years to come is because it is dramatically incapable of making you feel anything more than a glazed-over reaction at the canon spectacle, or a murmur here and there about ‘themes’ (“I found it interesting how the film explored factional politics in rebellions”).
+But the reason we won’t remember the film fondly in years to come is because it is dramatically incapable of making you feel anything more than a glazed-over reaction at the canon spectacle, or a murmur here and there about ‘themes’ (“I found it interesting how the film explored factional politics in rebellions”).

 It’s two-for-two now for the films of the new era having to be rewritten or reshot out of studio nerves.
-The result in both cases: an empty chrome chassis, a well dressed corpse.
+The result in both cases: an empty chrome chassis, a well-dressed corpse.
 The odds keep getting stacked against there ever again being a great Star Wars film.
-Because for that, you’d need to imagine Disney saying to filmmakers: we trust you to make another film in the series that is at once successful, populist, artistic and new.
+Because for that you’d need to imagine Disney saying to filmmakers: We trust you to make another film in the series that is at once successful, populist, artistic and new.
 Legend says it happened before, once or twice.
-A giant flickering hologram of the Big Mouse asks, Can it be done?
+A flickering hologram of the Big Mouse asks, ‘Can it be done?’
 The hotshot young directors all bow their heads.
-No, my master.
+‘No, my master.’